mattetti/book_mdar/book/source/Chapters/4_A_Little_Blog/1_MVC/1_Models.markdown

 A problem arises when your website has users creating content and content being created automatically from scrapers or some sort of automated background process (be it from RSS feeds, an FTP server or a web service).
-No idiots are involved in the creation of content when it’s imported into the system and you likely really want that content to appear in your system.
+No idiots are involved in the creation of content when it's imported into the system and you likely really want that content to appear in your system.
 This is where context specific validations come into play.

 Contexts let you control which validations run when you perform a particular operation.
-You might want to make sure that a user enters the title for a blog post in your system, but you don’t really want such a check for when that blog post comes in off of your RSS scraping system.
-Maybe you’d send those imported blog posts into a holding pen somewhere so that they can be rescued later, rather than preventing their save and never importing them in at all.
+You might want to make sure that a user enters the title for a blog post in your system, but you don't really want such a check for when that blog post comes in off of your RSS scraping system.
+Maybe you'd send those imported blog posts into a holding pen somewhere so that they can be rescued later, rather than preventing their save and never importing them in at all.

-With ActiveRecord, if you declare a `validates\_presence\_of` on `:title`, that’s it - game over.
+With ActiveRecord, if you declare a `validates\_presence\_of` on `:title`, that's it - game over.
 The only way to bypass that validation is to `save\_without\_validations` and that skips all of your validations, rather than just this one.